RayanEreteo/CS50_Final_Project_TheLucidDreamingJourney/README.md

 My main tought was to make layout.html to reuse and implement the navbar, when rendering templates on the backend i will assign each template a "tab" value, and will be useful for the navbar links highlighting, example : when clicking **Introduction** once on the page the **Introduction** word on the navbar will light up

-First, the **Main Page**, contains a beautiful pixel art GIF that acts as a background, the title and a container that holds two links, one that redirects to the **Introduction** page and the other one on the **Dream Journal**.
+First, the **Main Page**, it contains a beautiful pixel art GIF that acts as a background, the title and a container that holds two links, one that redirects to the **Introduction** page and the other one on the **Dream Journal**.

 Then comes the Introduction page.
 It contains basic info about lucid dreaming methods and basic awareness tips.
 I used a table to display the methods and their difficulty level.